thirdelement/sneaker-dadi/README.md

     <div align="left"><img src="media/readme/heroku-procfile.webp"></div>
 13. Login to Heroku from your IDE using your API key as the password
     <div align="left"><img src="media/readme/heroku-login.webp"></div>
-14. Temporarily disable collectstation so Heroku will not collect static files when we deploy.
+14. Temporarily disable collectstatic so Heroku will not collect static files when we deploy.
     <div align="left"><img src="media/readme/heroku-disable-collectstatic.webp"></div>
 15. In Settings, create the following Config Vars
     |**Key**|**Value**|